 “The following is a complete list of security precautions to take (at least steps 1 through 5 should be followed): 1. – Change the default SSID.
+[Note that a dual-band router has a separate SSID for the 2.4GHz and the 5.0 GHz bands.]
 2. – Disable SSID Broadcast.
 3. – Change the default password for the Administrator account.
 4. – Enable MAC Address Filtering.
 5. – Change the SSID periodically.
 6. – Use the highest encryption algorithm possible.
 (WPA2/PSK) if it is available.
 Please note that this may reduce your network performance.
 7. – Change the WPA/WPA2 encryption key(s) periodically.”

 Note that dual-band router provides configuration settings for both the 2.4GHz and 5GHz bands that it uses and can switch between.

 WPS – Wi-Fi Protected Access